clowdr-app/clowdr/README.md

 "Quick" version of the following instructions should get you a minimal working setup.
 Just skip over the steps marked "Full Setup".

-To run your own conferences on Clowdr and/or test changes that affect other parts of the platform, follow all the steps below to bring up a fully functional local instance.
+To run your own conference on Clowdr and/or test changes that affect other parts of the platform, follow all the steps below.

 ## Pre-requisites